Fernando Genro

 Fernando Marcel Genro Robaina (born 22 January 1988) is a Brazilian former footballer who played as a forward.

 Early life

 Genro was born in Porto Alegre to lawyer and politician Luciana Genro, who ran for president of Brazil in 2014, and Roberto Robaína, who is also a member of the Socialism and Liberty Party.
 His parents divorced while he was still a young child.
-He is the grandson of Tarso Genro, a prominent member, and former leader, of the Workers' Party in Brazil.
+He is the grandson of Tarso Genro, a former leader of the Workers' Party in Brazil.

 Club career

 Genro was introduced to football through his paternal grandmother, who enrolled him in his first futsal school.
 He joined the youth academy of Grêmio, spending ten years before quitting the club in 2008 to begin practicing politics.

 He returned to football in 2009, signing with Cerâmica, who were then playing in the Campeonato Gaúcho Segunda Divisão, the second tier of football in Rio Grande do Sul.
 He had a brief spell with Guarani de Venâncio Aires in early 2010, before moving to Spain to join lower-league side Puertollano.

 He ended 2010 with Ferroviário, where he scored four goals in eleven Campeonato Cearense appearances.
 Ahead of the 2011 season, he signed for Campeonato Gaúcho side Canoas.